dh1tw/dh1tw.de/content/post/2008-07-04-bandscope-modification-yaesu-ft1000mp.md

 thumbnailImage: "img/2009/09/ft1000mp2.jpg"
 thumbnailImagePosition: "left"
 ---
-In 2007 several SDR (Software Defined Radio) kits became available for Ham Radio purpose.
-Since most of these kits are just single band receivers, another easy solution was needed to benefit from the PC based Signal Processing on multiple bands.
+In 2007 several SDR (Software Defined Radio) kits became available for Ham Radio purposes.
+Since most of these kits are just single band receivers, another easy solution was needed to benefit from the PC-based Signal Processing on multiple bands.
 With the Yaesu FT1000MP, a full coverage short wave receiver was already available in the shack.
 Why not reuse the already available hardware instead of spending money for a couple of additional monoband SDRs?

 After studying the schematics of Yaesu's FT1000MP it was decided to tap the IF (Intermediate Frequency) with an already available SDR-Kit.
 This article documents the performed analysis and conducted work necessary to perform this modification.
 <!--more-->